KOTYA8/PiFMX/README.md

 * `-cts` specifies the support of its date and time (but it does not move anywhere) (Clock Time Still).
 Displayed through 13 or 16 characters, example: `-cts 1:13,27.9.2025`.
 * `-ctz` specifies the change in the temporary zone (Clock Time Zone).
 Displayed through 2 or 6 characters, example: `-ctz p1`.
 * `-afa` specifies the frequencies to switch the radio station from a low signal to a better.
 Alternative Frequencies List (A method).
 Displayed through 2 or many characters, example: `-afa 87.6 107`.
 * `-afaf` specifies the file support for Alternative Frequencies List (A method).
 Displayed through 1, example: `-afaf 1`.
+* `-afb` specifies the extended version AF (A method), also supports regional frequencies.
+Displayed through 2 or many characters, example: `-afb "87.6 107,88.1r|88,89.1,92"`.
+* `-afbf` specifies the file support for Alternative Frequencies List (B method).
+Displayed through 1, example: `-afbf 1`.

 ### Clock calibration (only if experiencing difficulties)